Jesper Hansen (footballer, born 1985): Lyngby Boldklub

 On 22 June 2016, Hansen returns to his native Denmark and signed a three-year contract for Denmark club Lyngby Boldklub.

 International career

-January 2006, during a mini-tournament in Chile, Hansen saved a penalty in a penalty shootout for the Danish under-21s to book a place in the finals against Unión Española.
+In January 2006, during a mini-tournament in Chile, Hansen saved a penalty in a penalty shootout for the Danish under-21s to book a place in the finals against Unión Española.
 They would go on to win 1–0 with a goal from Morten Rasmussen.
 Hansen was selected for the Denmark U21 squad for UEFA U-21 Championship 2006 in Portugal.
-He was 3rd choice behind Kevin Stuhr Ellegaard and Theis F. Rasmussen.
+He was third choice behind Kevin Stuhr Ellegaard and Theis F. Rasmussen.

 On 3 November 2011, Hansen received his first call up to the senior national team to face Sweden in a friendly.
 Hansen was once again called up in December 2011, for Denmark's tour of Thailand in January.

-In May 2018 he was named in Denmark’s preliminary 35-man squad for the 2018 World Cup in Russia.
+In May 2018, he was named in Denmark's preliminary 35-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23.